ulyssesdotcodes/nodysseus/README.md

 You can edit an edge by using keybindings or clicking/tapping the edge name.

+You can edit the graph name by clicking the graph menu in the top right.

 ## References

 Nodes that have something other than `object` or `value` in *italics* reference other hidden nodes.
 It's similar to calling a function with the input nodes as arguments.
 Using the node menu, you can copy the referenced node or create a reference from the node.